ittekiou/EgQE/docs/articles/ZURE_Infection-Wave-Model_EN.md

 **Examples**:
 - floc gravity: A dense conversation at a party pulls everyone’s attention to one point—semantic density increases syntactic gravity, drawing infection waves to a focus.
-- Infection field Ψ: At a concert, a sudden cue from the artist synchronizes the audience’s reactions, representing infection field convergence.
+- Infection field $Ψ$: At a concert, a sudden cue from the artist synchronizes the audience’s reactions, representing infection field convergence.

 Everyday analogies include overhearing a comment in a café that changes your behavior, or viral spread on social media—syntactic infection waves exceeding thresholds.